ts4nfdi/Widget-integration-demo-app/README.md

-## Demo app for Widget integartion
+## Demo app for Widget integration

 The Demp project for integrating Semantic Lookup Service Widgets in to a React app.